The Church's Year

 Why, from this day until Easter, does the Church omit in her service all joyful canticles, alleluia’s, and the Gloria in excelsis etc?

 Gradually to prepare the minds of the faithful for the serious time of penance and sorrow; to remind the sinner of the grievousness of his errors, and to exhort him to penance.
 So the priest appears at the altar in violet, the color of penance, and the front of the altar is covered with a violet curtain.
 To arouse our sorrow for our sins, and show the need of repentance, the Church in the name of all mankind at the Introit cries with David: The groans of death surrounded me, the sorrows of hell encompassed me: and in my affliction I called upon the Lord, and he heard my voice from his holy temple.
 (Ps.
 XVII, 5-7.)
 I will love thee, O Lord, my strength; the Lord is my firmament, and my refuge, and my deliverer.
 (Fs.
 XVII.
 2-3.)
-Glory be to the Father, etc.
+Glory be to the Father and to the Son, and to the Holy Ghost, as it was in the beginning, is now, and ever shall be, world without end.
+Amen.

 COLLECT O Lord, we beseech Thee graciously hear the prayers of Thy people; that we who are justly afflicted for our sins may, for the glory of Thy name, mercifully be delivered.
-Through our Lord, Jesus Christ etc.
+Through our Lord Jesus Christ Thy Son, who liveth and reigneth with Thee, in the Unity of the Holy Ghost, God, world without end, Amen.

 EPISTLE (I. Cor.
 IX.
 24-27., to X. 1-5.)
 Brethren, know you not that they that run in the race, all run indeed, but one receiveth the prize?
 So run, that you may obtain.
 And every one that striveth for the mastery, refraineth himself from all things: and they indeed that they may receive a corruptible crown, but we an incorruptible one.
 I therefore so run, not as at an uncertainty; I so fight, not as one beating the air; but I chastise my body, and bring it into subjection; lest perhaps, when I have preached to others, I myself should become a castaway.
 For I would not have you ignorant, brethren, that our fathers were all under the cloud, and all passed through the sea: and all in Moses were baptized, in the cloud and in the sea; and did all eat the same spiritual food, and all drank the same spiritual drink (and they drank of the spiritual rock that followed them: and the rock was Christ); but with the most of them God was not well pleased.